supershaneski/python-chatbot-server/README.md

 # python-sample-server

-A sample HTTP server using Python, serving as a chatbot backend with a web interface.
+A sample HTTP server using Python, serving as a chatbot backend with a web interface, powered by Google’s Gemini API.

 ## Endpoints